 Never trap dry ice in a jar without a vent.
 The pressure will build up and the jar will explode!
 This could cause serious harm to you or to someone else.

 Ask any of our customer service representatives what one of the most commonly asked questions they get this time of year, and they will all respond “Where can I buy dry ice?”
 When purchasing dry ice, it’s a good idea to bring along gloves and an insulated container to carry it in.

-Some grocery stores, including King Soopers, Safeway and Wal-Mart sell dry ice.
+Some grocery stores, including King Soopers, Safeway and Wal-Mart sell it.
 You may want to search their company websites for more information or call around to find a store that sells it.
 To find a dry ice retailer, check out the Dry Ice Directory.

-How Much is Dry Ice and How Much Do I Need?
+How Much is It and How Much Do I Need?

 Dry ice is sold in stores for about $1 per pound.
 It comes in flat square slabs a few inches thick or as cylinders.
-Either size will work fine for dry ice experiments.
+Either size will work fine for these bubbling experiments.
 For a few dry ice demonstrations, plan to purchase 5 to 10 pounds.

 Dry Ice sublimates at a rate of 5 to 10 pounds every 24 hours in a typical ice chest, so it’s best to purchase dry ice as close to the time you will use it as possible.
 It is best to store it in an ice chest or cooler.
 Make sure you do not completely seal the container, as the carbon dioxide gas will build up in the container as the dry ice sublimates.
 Don’t store dry ice in your freezer.
 The extreme cold will cause the freezer’s thermostat to shut off.
 Dry ice can be used to save your food if your freezer breaks.